 |Active Exploits/ SQL Injections/ Etc||Partial||Partial|

-If agent-based scan results are present on the host:
+If agent-based scan is configured on the host:

-If no agent-based scan results are present on the host:
+If agent-based scan is not configured on the host:

-The authenticated network scan runs as configured against the host.
+The network scan runs vulnerability assessments as configured (authenticated or unauthenticated) against the host.